Israel is a very small country, yet it cannot be ignored. Here we have gathered some interesting facts about the state of Israel.

 The national currency is the New Israeli Sheqel (NIS).

-The national coin in the new Israeli Sheqel (NIS).
+And the national coin in the new Israeli Sheqel (NIS).

-Israel remains the only country whose native population returned after 2,000 years of involuntary exile.
+This is the only country whose native population returned after 2,000 years of involuntary exile.

 Interestingly, not long after the establishment of Israel, Albert Einstein (whom was a Jew, however, not an Israeli citizen) was offered the role of President in early 50s but decided against it.

-Israel has natural borders of the Mediterranean Sea in the west and the Red Sea in the south.
+This amazing country has natural borders of the Mediterranean Sea in the west and the Red Sea in the south.
 In the northwest lies the Kinnert Sea, and in the southest part of Israel lies the Dead Sea, the lowest place on earth.

 According to Wikipedia, as of 2012, The State of Israel has a population of roughly 7,848,800.
 Here is the breakdown of the population: 75.3% of the inhabitants or approximately 5,865,300 individuals are Jewish; approximately 1,597,300 individuals or 20.5% of the population is Arab, and the outstanding 4.3% (roughly 318,200 individuals) fall into the category of “others.”